seawee1/Did-Somebody-Say-Corgi/README.md

 ### Model Training

 The rest was easy.
-I first experimented with training the model on TPUs provided by the [Tensorflow Research Cloud (TFRC)](https://www.tensorflow.org/tfrc) which in my case just didn't work because training time was much too long.
-A little bit frustraded I got myself a Colab Pro subscription, where the StyleGAN2 model was trained for 18 days on a Tesla V100.
+I first experimented with training the model on TPUs provided by the [Tensorflow Research Cloud (TFRC)](https://www.tensorflow.org/tfrc) which in my case just didn't work because training speed was much to slow.
+That's when I got myself a Google Colab Pro subscription and trained the StyleGAN2 model for 18 days on a Tesla V100.
 Have a look at the [train/test notebook](train_test.ipynb) for more details.